 Mistake #5: Underestimating the importance of shipping insurance

 To insure or not to insure... it’s an age-old question.
 Each Shopify owner (Shopify currently has more than 1 million merchants) has to make that call on their own.
-However, if you’re sending costly merchandise, paying a small fee to insure your parcel can pay off big-time in case anything goes wrong along the way.
+However, if you’re sending costly or branded merchandise, paying a small fee to insure your parcel can pay off big-time in case anything goes wrong along the way.

 You might want to think twice before relying on the standard insurance that your carrier offers.
 Some carriers don’t even offer insurance in the first place.
 Those who do often take ages to process claims.
 After all, insurance isn’t their core business.